Blog

 Businesses in New York State must maintain compliance with both state and federal laws in order to avoid legal trouble, as well as hefty fines and penalties.
 Here are the labor law penalties and fines for New York State in 2024.

-Labor Law Penalties and Fines for 2024
+New York Labor Law Penalties in 2024

 New York labor law compliance is a responsibility that every employer knows they have.
 However, many struggle with actually managing compliance, and even more managers are unaware of just how detrimental some of the fines and penalties can be.